• Menu

 Each year, you’ll find several top county fairs in Colorado that offer a unique experience for attendees.
 These annual festivals provide a wide variety of activities and entertainment for the whole family, some of them including rodeos.

 Many of the annual events are long-time summer traditions.
 You’ll often find 4-H events, competitions, and shows at the fair.
-It’s common that there will also be live music and other entertainment, food and beverages, family-friendly activities, vendors, and sometimes even carnival rides.
+Commonly, there will also be live music and other entertainment, food and beverages, family-friendly activities, vendors, and sometimes even carnival rides.

 Before you plan to attend, visit the event’s website for the most up-to-date information.
 Here you’ll likely find any rules on attending, directions, how to get involved in the fair, a schedule of events, and other important information, such as any costs and where to park.